Predictive Analytics World for Business Las Vegas 2018

-Tashi Erdmann is speaker of the following session:
+Tashi Erdmann is speaking in the following session:

 An engineer by education and a numbers nerd by heart, over the years Carmen has dabbled in all aspects of tech consulting including analytics, project management, client services, talent acquisition and sales.
 Her zen is when innovation meets data-driven decision making.
 She currently leads Centric Consulting’s Cloud and Artificial Intelligence practices.
 Also: Cancer Survivor, Moon Shot Believer, and Donut Mile Champion.

-Carmen Fontana is speaker of the following session:
+Carmen Fontana is speaking in the following session:

 Chief Analytics Officer

 Bill Franks is the Director of the Center for Statistics and Analytical Research at Kennesaw State University.
 He is also Chief Analytics Officer for The International Institute For Analytics (IIA) and serves on several corporate advisory boards.
 Franks is also the author of the books Winning The Room, Taming The Big Data Tidal Wave, The Analytics Revolution, and 97 Things About Ethics Everyone In Data Science Should Know.
 He is a sought after speaker and frequent blogger who has over the years been ranked a top global big data influencer, a top global artificial intelligence and big data influencer, a top AI influencer, and was an inaugural inductee into the Analytics Hall of Fame.
 His work, including several years as Chief Analytics Officer for Teradata (NYSE: TDC), has spanned clients in a variety of industries for companies ranging in size from Fortune 100 companies to small non-profit organizations.
 You can learn more at http://www.bill-franks.com.

-Bill Franks is speaker of the following session:
+Bill Franks is speaking in the following session: